exhazordinary/lunarlander-ppo/README.md

-# LunarLander Minimal Agent
+# LunarLander PPO Agent

-A minimal implementation for running the OpenAI Gym LunarLander-v3 environment using random actions.
-This project provides simple scripts to interact with the environment and observe agent performance.
+A minimal implementation for training and evaluating a Proximal Policy Optimization (PPO) agent on the OpenAI Gymnasium LunarLander-v3 environment using [stable-baselines3](https://stable-baselines3.readthedocs.io/).
+This project provides scripts to train a PPO agent, save checkpoints, log to TensorBoard, and evaluate the trained model with rendering.

 ## Features

-- Run LunarLander-v3 (Box2D) with a random agent
+- Train a PPO agent on LunarLander-v3 (Box2D) using stable-baselines3
+- Save model checkpoints and final trained model
-- Simple training and evaluation scripts
+- TensorBoard logging for training metrics
+- Evaluate the trained agent with environment rendering
 - Easy setup with pip or Docker

 ## File Structure